-Make sure the transmission is in neutral, and the engine stop switch is at "RUN".
-Turn the fuel valve "ON".
-Insert the key and turn the ignition switch "ON".
+Make sure the transmission is in neutral, the engine stop switch is at RUN, and the fuel valve is ON.
+Insert the key and turn the ignition switch ON.

 Check that the red oil pressure warning light comes on.

 STARTING PROCEDURE